 "The competition for a position on the U.S. Physics Team is intense and each student who participated in the 2016 selection process is deserving of recognition.
 They are the future of America's success in physics related fields.
 AAPT is honored to recognize the exceptional scholars who qualified for the team and to support their further participation in the International Physics Olympiad," said Dr. Beth A. Cunningham, Executive Officer of the American Association of Physics Teachers.

-The coaches for the 2016 U.S. Physics team are: Paul Stanley, Academic Director; David Fallest, Senior Coach; Eugen Hruska and Mikhail Kagan, Coaches; and Mark Eichenlaub, Chrisy Xiyu Du and Kevin Zhou, Junior Coaches.
+The leaders of the 2016 U.S. Physics team are: Paul Stanley, Academic Director; David Fallest, Senior Coach; Eugen Hruska and Mikhail Kagan, Coaches; and Chrisy Xiyu Du, Mark Eichenlaub and Kevin Zhou, Junior Coaches.

 MORE ON THE WEB

 Main website of the U.S. Physics Team: http://www.aapt.org/physicsteam/2016/

 History of the physics team, including past winners: http://www.aapt.org/physicsteam/2016/program.cfm